manuelsh/manuelsh.github.io/_posts/2025-11-09-rationalizing-the-ai-bubble.md

 The three main claims on the AI bubble are:

-(1) the large gap between the infrastructure spend (CAPEX) and realized AI revenue will not close,
+(1) there is a gigantic gap between the infrastructure spend and AI revenue, which will not close,

 (2) there is a web of circular deals between NVIDIA and the rest of the AI ecosystem that artificially inflates the prices and

 (3) there is a ceiling on how much AI models can improve and we are reaching it, which implies a hard limit in the performance of many practical systems built using AI.

-Let's take them in turn.
+Let's take them one by one.

 ### The revenue gap: AIs 600 billion dollar question

 In June 2024 Sequoia Capital published [an article](https://sequoiacap.com/article/ais-600b-question/) where they argue that the AI bubble was reaching a tipping point.
 Their claim, which is still valid today, was that AI builders are spending on NVIDIA GPU cards an estimated <span>$</span>150 billion per year.
 This is generating an enormous gap with the realized AI revenue, which is still at the "few tens of billions" level, and should be at <span>$</span>600 billion to justify such an investment.

 A similar view comes from Edward Zitron, who in [The Case Against Generative AI](https://www.wheresyoured.at/the-case-against-generative-ai/), claims that everybody (OpenAI, Anthropic, Microsoft, Meta…) is losing money on AI, and this is creating a deeply unstable situation.
-Not only is there a large gap between AI revenues (which he estimates at a total of <span>$</span>60 billion) and investment, but the promise of AI replacing workers is a fudge.
+Not only is there a large gap, but the promise of AI replacing workers is a fudge.
 It is not happening because models are not good enough.

-Additionally, as all companies are investing heavily in AI, this is just increasing their costs for them without much in return.
-He cites a very relevant [study from MIT](https://mlq.ai/media/quarterly_decks/v0.1_State_of_AI_in_Business_2025_Report.pdf) which shows that 95% of companies investing in AI are not getting any value out of it.
-He even compares this situation to [the subprime crisis](https://www.wheresyoured.at/subprimeai/): the whole tech industry is integrating generative AI technology to either increase their efficiency or to wrap it and sell it (see for example Cursor).
+Additionally, as all companies are investing heavily in AI, their costs are increasing without much in return, neither productivity, nor additional revenue.
+He cites a relevant [study from MIT](https://mlq.ai/media/quarterly_decks/v0.1_State_of_AI_in_Business_2025_Report.pdf) which shows that 95% of companies investing in AI are not getting any value out of it.
+He even compares this situation to the [subprime crisis](https://www.wheresyoured.at/subprimeai/): the whole tech industry is integrating generative AI technology to either increase their efficiency or to wrap it and sell it (see for example Cursor).
 This technology is offered at a steep discount to its true cost and is heavily concentrated with two providers that are not sustainable: OpenAI and Anthropic.

 In essence, the whole system is currently very unstable, built on promises of a very large amount of profit.
 And it seems that these profits are not coming yet.

 ### A web of circular deals

-If the previous wasn't large enough, add to that [a web of circular deals](http://bloomberg.com/news/features/2025-10-07/openai-s-nvidia-amd-deals-boost-1-trillion-ai-boom-with-circular-deals) where the main GPU maker, NVIDIA, invests in the LLM providers, mostly OpenAI and xAI, which then spend more buying NVIDIA cards, sometimes through intermediate companies such as Oracle.
+If the previous wasn't large enough, add to that [a web of circular deals](http://bloomberg.com/news/features/2025-10-07/openai-s-nvidia-amd-deals-boost-1-trillion-ai-boom-with-circular-deals) where the main GPU maker, NVIDIA, invests in the LLM providers, mostly OpenAI and xAI, which then sped in buying NVIDIA cards, sometimes through intermediate companies such as Oracle.
 This not only inflates NVIDIA's revenue but also adds more systemic risk.

 The following diagram, from Bloomberg, explains it well: